clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 This step takes in the internal index information for each sample on each plate (the files you created that are now in **barcodes/**), and searches through the sequence data to find all the fragments that belong to each unique sample.
 It creates an output folder called **stacksoutput/**, and a folder for each plate.
 E.g. **stacksoutput/plate_1** and **stacksoutput/plate_2**.
 Each plate folder will contain a folder (.fq.gz) per sample.
 Once it has completed demultiplexing, the script creates a new folder called **combined_plates/**, into which it puts all samples from all plates.
 It then checks for sample folders that are abnormally small, and moves those into a new folder called **removed_zipped/**.
 The remaining good samples are put into a folder called **ready/**.
 The barcodes folder is updated to include these ready samples, as the removed ones should no longer be in the sample list.
 This sample list is saved as **barcodes/bothplates_pops.txt**.
 The file structure should resemble: **data/stacksoutput/combined_plates/ready** and **data/barcodes/bothplates_pops.txt**

+Tweak the script to change the Stacks parameters (e.g. enzymes).

 ### 🔵 subsample.job

 If your demultiplexed sample files are very large (500MB - 1GB), consider subsampling them (selecting only a fraction of the fragments) before continuing with Stacks.
 To subsample, run this job script: